-13. Statement of Assurance: The final document must be reviewed and signed off by the Accountable Officer in advance of submission.
+12. Statement of Assurance: The final document must be reviewed and signed off by the Accountable Officer in advance of submission.
 It is not a requirement that the SEAP be reviewed and approved by the Governing Body prior to submission, however the SEAP should be shared with the Governing Body to support their oversight of quality assurance and enhancement.
 It is for the institution to determine when to do so based on their own governance schedules.
-The SEAP should include the formal annual statement of assurance to SFC.
-The statement of assurance is included as Annex B. The Accountable Officer must sign the statement of assurance and indicate when it was endorsed.
+The SEAP should include the formal annual statement of assurance to SFC, included below.
+The Accountable Officer must sign the statement of assurance and indicate when it was endorsed.